 There are differences between a flood caused by rising water and a flood caused by a burst pipe.
 If you have flood damage because a pipe burst while you were at work and flooded your kitchen, your home insurance coverage will most likely pay to repair the damage.
 It may not pay to fix the pipe though depending on what caused it to break.
 So, if you are asking yourself, “Will my insurance cover flood caused by a plumbing accident?” the answer is yes in most cases.

-How does my insurance company define flood and will my insurance cover flood?
+How does my insurance company define flood?

 The National Flood Insurance Program (NFIP) defines a flood as: